pietkuip/travel/_posts/2023-10-15-Month-in-Pernes.md

 ### Monday

-In the morning I took Tahoe up the hills.
+In the morning I took Tahoe up the hills, overlooking the town.
 I really wanted to try to find more walks where there was no danger from car traffic.

 ![](../images/Tahoe-hills.jpg)